The Fry

 Green Onion Fried Chicken — the iconic topping that defines Korean fried chicken culture in North York.
 Also try the Soy Garlic Wings and Rose Tteokbokki.

-North York's chicken scene is dominated by the Yonge Street corridor, where Korean fried chicken joints, viral Nashville hot chicken chains, and tucked-away hidden gems compete for your attention.
-From aesthetic late-night Korean "pocha" spots to all-you-can-eat buffets with unlimited fried chicken katsu, the variety here is remarkable.
+North York's chicken scene is dominated by the Yonge Street corridor, where Korean fried chicken joints, Taiwanese street-snack windows, and tucked-away hidden gems compete for your attention.
+The biggest 2026 plot twist isn't a viral chain — it's a Korean home-style fried chicken counter hidden in the back of a Don Mills grocery store that Reddit calls “the best fried chicken in the city.”
+From aesthetic 2:30 AM Korean “pocha” spots to all-you-can-eat buffets with unlimited fried chicken katsu, the variety here is remarkable.
 Here are the 9 spots worth your time and money, ranked by flavour, value, atmosphere, and buzz.

 The best chicken in North York is at The Fry at 4864 Yonge St, the gold standard for Korean fried chicken with a legendary Green Onion topping.
-For Nashville hot chicken, Dave's Hot Chicken at 5302 Yonge St draws the longest late-night lines.
+Reddit's best-kept secret is Mom's Chicken hidden in the back corner of Galleria Supermarket at 865 York Mills Rd — a 127+ upvote thread on r/FoodToronto calls it “the best fried chicken in the city.”
 For the best value, Nakwon Kisa at 4895 Yonge St offers unlimited fried chicken katsu in a Korean buffet starting at $18 for lunch.
-For the best hidden gem, Chicken Quarter inside York Mills Centre serves the best grilled chicken sandwich in the neighbourhood for under $16.
+For the best hidden gem, Chicken Quarter inside York Mills Centre serves a strong grilled chicken sandwich for under $16.

 Ranked by a combination of flavour, value, atmosphere, and buzz.
-All prices and details verified March 2026.
+All prices, addresses, and details verified against Google Places in May 2026.

 4864 Yonge St, North York (Yonge & Sheppard)